soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

-Previously, in our HTML builder library, we used `newtype`s to differentiate between HTML documents, structures and titles, but we didn't really need to differentiate between different kinds of structures such as paragraphs and headers, not without parsing the data at least.
+Previously, in our HTML builder library, we used `newtype`s to differentiate between HTML documents, structures and titles, but we didn't really need to differentiate between different kinds of structures such as paragraphs and headings, not without parsing the data at least.

-In this case, we have a list of structures, and each structure could be one of a few specific options (a paragraph, a header, a list, etc), and we want to be able to know which structure is which so we can easily convert it into the equivalent HTML representation.
+In this case, we have a list of structures, and each structure could be one of a few specific options (a paragraph, a heading, a list, etc), and we want to be able to know which structure is which so we can easily convert it into the equivalent HTML representation.